mrasamny/csci-121-Recitation2/README.md

 ## A Note About How Greenfoot Works

-As was mentioned earlier, Greenfoot is simulation platform that executes in a loop.
-On each iteration of the loop, it invokes the act() method for each object created.
-All objects created in Greenfoot subclass abstract classes World or Actor.
+As was mentioned earlier, Greenfoot is a simulation platform that executes in a loop.
+Each iteration of the loop invokes the act() method for each object created.
+All objects created in a Greenfoot subclass will abstract classes World or Actor.
 This means that every object will have an act() method as part of the default behavior.
 You can override that behavior by implementing your own act() method in your class.
 This is how you can allow your objects to animate and interact with other objects in Greenfoot.

 ## Task at Hand